Tuesday, March 21, 2023

 digital transformation ebook for download

-Assuming a problem and creating a product or service without demand leads to loss.
-Hence, you need to create a product or service that fits market demand.
+Identifying a problem and creating a product or service without demand leads to loss.
+Hence, you must create a product or service that fits market demand.
 The best way to do this is by conducting customer discovery.

 Let’s look at why you need to conduct customer discovery for your business:

-During customer discovery, you interact with possible clients, learn their real problems, and change problem assumptions.
+During customer discovery, you interact with potential clients, learn their real problems, and change problem assumptions.

-Let’s say you want to develop an app to order fresh mango juice.
+Let’s say you want to develop an app to order fresh apple juice.
 Customer discovery will help you answer the following questions about the app:

-• Do people need a new mango juice app?
+• Do people need a new apple juice app?

-• Are there prospective clients who can order mango juice from the app?
+• Are there prospective clients who can order apple juice from the app?

-• Should I change the mango juice app for another food type or add variety?
+• Should I change the apple juice app for another food type or add variety?

 • What features can I add to the app to make it efficient or enjoyable?

-According to the US Bureau of Labor Statistics, only 50% of startups survive until the fifth year, and only 20% get to their 20th year.
+Only 45% of startups in the US survive until the fifth year, and only 35% make it to their 10th year.

-Steve Blank explains that once entrepreneurs with great business plans get money from investors, they start the production process without customer input.
-They then test the products after resources have been invested in production.
+Once entrepreneurs with great business plans get money from investors, they start the production process without customer input.
+They then test the products after the resources are in place for production.

-Some months later, the entrepreneur discovers that customers didn’t want or need the product, leading to failure.
+Some months later, the entrepreneur discovers that customers don’t want or need the product, leading to failure.

 Customer discovery helps you create a suitable product for customers